-Upon approval by the Registrar, transfer of up to 5 credit hours toward the Addiction Studies Certificate program is allowed from graduate institutions approved by CAADAC or NAADAC.
-Students must have earned a grade of B or better for a course to be considered for transfer and coursework must have completed no more than five years prior to matriculation to Western Seminary.
+Upon approval by the program director and the registrar's office, transfer of up to 6 credit hours of is allowed from a California state-approved graduate counseling program.
+Students must have earned a grade of B or higher for a course to be considered for transfer (courses assigned a passing grade rather than a letter grade will not be considered), and coursework must have completed no more than five years prior to matriculation to Western Seminary.